-For one thing, because philosophy engages some of the most fundamental and important questions out there–questions like those above.
+Philosophy is about grappling with some of the most fundamental and important questions there are, questions like ones flashing above.

-Even more significant for us, though, are the thinking skills and cognitive muscles you strengthen when you engage with these questions.
+Just as important for us, though, are the thinking skills and cognitive muscles you strengthen when you engage intently with these questions.
 You practice:

 Analyzing assumptions and detecting flawed reasoning